Mashoor Shereef

-Mashoor Shereef (born 5 January 1993), is an Indian professional footballer who plays as a defender for Indian Super League club NorthEast United.
+Mashoor Shereef Thangalakath (born 5 January 1993) is an Indian professional footballer who plays as a defender for I-League club Gokulam Kerala.

 Club career

 Chennai City

 He made his professional debut for the Chennai City against Indian Arrows on 29 November 2017.
 He was brought in the 26th minute as Chennai City lost 3–0.

 NorthEast United

 In 2020, Mashoor joined Indian Super League club NorthEast United.
-He made 11 appearances in 2020–21 Indian Super League season.
+He made 11 appearances in 2020–21 Indian Super League.
 He scored his first goal for NorthEast United on 21 December 2021 against ATK Mohun Bagan.

 International career

 On 2 March 2021, Shereef got selected for the 35-man-squad national camp ahead of India national team's friendlies against Oman and UAE.
 On 29 March 2021, Shereef made his international debut for India against UAE.